canro91/canro91.github.io/_posts/2020-10-26-ReactIn30Days.md

 cover-alt: Resources to learn React in 30 days
 ---

 Do you want to learn React and you don't where to start?
-Don't look for any other curated list of resources. _Let's React._
+Don't look for any other curated list of resources. _Let's learn React in 30 days._

 React is an user-interface library.
 It doesn't do a lot of things.
-It renders elements.
+It renders elements on the screen.
 Period.
 React isn't a Swiss-army knife framework full of functionalities.

-From [2020 StackOverflow developer Survey](https://insights.stackoverflow.com/survey/2020#technology-web-frameworks), React is the second most popular Web Framework.
+**To learn React in 30 days, start learning to create components.** Make sure to understand the difference between props and state.
+Next, learn about hooks and how to style components.
+After that, learn about managing state with hooks.
+Don't rush to use Redux from the beginning.

 > _"React is a JavaScript library for building user interfaces"_ [reactjs.org](https://reactjs.org/)